Perceptual Group Tokenizer: Building Perception with Iterative Grouping: Models

 \subsection{Discussion}

-Our proposed model, perceptual group tokenizer, is free of self attention operation and relies purely on grouping operations.
-In this section, we link the grouping process to several techniques and discuss the rationale on why the model can be effective on representation learning.
+Our proposed model, perceptual group tokenizer, does not contain self-attention operations and purely relies on grouping operations.
+In this section, we link the grouping process to several techniques and discuss the rationale on why this model can be effective on representation learning.

 \textbf{Group tokens as ``communication channels''.} The core of feature representation learning is how information is exchanged among pixels.
 In perceptual grouping backbones, we can consider the set of group tokens as communication channels, where information from different input tokens are aggregated in various ways.
 Each group token represents a high-order channel that links input tokens with high affinity under certain projected space to exchange information among them.
 As a thought experiment, if each input token is solely assigned to a different group token (given enough group tokens), then the perceptual grouping layer is equivalent to one self attention layer (up to some engineering design difference).
 While self attention layers mainly rely on pairwise communications, grouping operation, hypothetically, can automatically learn and emerge both pairwise and higher-order information exchange through the group token communication channels.
 This can also be linked to traditional \textit{factor graphs} in probabilistic graphical models.
 Through the lens of that, grouping is forming factor nodes automatically through the learning processes.
-Under properly designed loss and grouping operation, it has the potential to be more effective if adopting a per-layer comparison between self attention and grouping operation.
+With a properly designed loss and grouping operation, it has the potential to be more effective if adopting a per-layer comparison with self-attention operations.

 \textbf{Efficiency.} Due to the flexibility in customizing number of group tokens (controlled by initial number of samples), grouping operation does not require a strict $O(N^2)$ operation and is $O(NM)$ on complexity.
-Furthermore, we show that \textit{even in inference time}, number of group tokens can be adaptively customized, given an already trained model.
+Furthermore, we show that \textit{ in inference time}, number of group tokens can \textit{even be adaptively customized}, given an already trained model.